statsmodels/statsmodels/docs/source/tsa.rst

  - tsatools : additional helper functions, to create arrays of lagged variables, construct regressors for trend, detrend and similar.
  - filters : helper function for filtering time series
+ - unitroots : statistical test for stationarity
+ - cointegration : estimation and testing for cointegrated relationships

 Some additional functions that are also useful for time series analysis are in